apereo/cas/docs/cas-server-documentation/authorization/Heimdall-Authorization-Overview.md

 <p>Remember that the file name is mostly irrelevant.
 While we recommend reasonable naming conventions,
 the <code>namespace</code> field inside the policy is really the piece that determines its owner.</p></div>

-The list of API resources owned by the indicated namespace support the following elements:
+The authorization policies owned by the indicated namespace and resource support the following elements:

 | Field                | Description                                                                                               |
 |----------------------|-----------------------------------------------------------------------------------------------------------|